shradhagrg/shradhagrg/README.md

 ## About me
 <b>I am an aspirational Cyber Security Analyst currently studying the importance of cybersecurity practices.

-I have also utilised online coding platforms to self-learn Python; my GitHub repositry is to demonstrate and record progress of my coding journey.
+I have also utilised online coding platforms to self-learn Python; my GitHub repository is to demonstrate and record progress of my coding journey.

 ## Projects I completed through courses on Udemy and Code Academy: